 What if benefits are not distributed all at the same time?

-Separate Confirmation messages may be sent if benefit is distributed for different components of the eligible balance at different times.
-They will identify the type of balance for which the benefit is distributed.
+Separate Confirmation messages may be sent if benefit is distributed for different components of the eligible balance at different times, within the same day.
+If the distribution is made within different days, then separate confirmation messages must be sent.

+Each message should identify the type of balance for which the benefit is distributed (e.g lent balance…).

-Some markets would like to breakdown the eligible balance on the Preliminary Notification message, this is dependent on client agreement (and thus falls out of the scope of global market practice).
+Some markets would like to breakdown the eligible balance on the Preliminary Notification message, this is dependent on client agreement (and thus falls out of the scope of global market practice). – to be moved to the MT564 section